Duvet: Australia and Europe

 Originally called a continental quilt, duvets are commonly referred to in Australia by the generic trademark doona.
 The Doona brand of duvets were originally manufactured by the Melbourne-based textile company Kimptons and became popular in the 1970s, with the brandname eventually becoming a generic term in Australian English.
 After a series of mergers and acquisitions, Tontine Group has held the Doona trademark since 1991.
 Kimptons' adoption of the term "doona" is generally held to be from the Danish "dyne" (pronounced du-neh), meaning eiderdown, originally from the Norse "dýna".
-The word occurs in similar form also in Swedish and Norwegian; elsewhere other variants are also found such as "dunyha" in Hungarian and also, with the same meaning, in Romani or Romany, the language of the travelling Romani people of Europe.
+The word occurs in similar form also in Swedish and Norwegian; elsewhere other variants are also found such as "dunyha" in Hungarian and also, with the same meaning, in Romani or Romany, the language of the travelling Romani people of Europe (gypsies).

 Asia

 In South Asian countries like India and Pakistan, duvets are known as "ralli quilts" or razai.

-Americas
+United States

 In American English, a duvet may be called a comforter; however, comforter is generally used to refer to a slightly different type of bedding that is not as thick, does not have a cover, and is often used over a top sheet.